MicrosoftLearning/mslearn-postgresql/Instructions/Labs/15-perform-inference-azure-machine-learning.md

 ---
 lab:
-    title: 'Perform Inference using Azure Machine Learning'
+  title: Perform Inference using Azure Machine Learning
-    module: 'Integrate AI Services to enrich your applications with intelligent features in Azure Database for PostgreSQL'
+  module: Integrate AI Services to enrich your applications with intelligent features
+    in Azure Database for PostgreSQL
+  description: As the lead developer for Margie's Travel (MT), you have been asked
+    to help develop a feature estimating nightly rental prices for short-term rentals.
+    You have collected some historical data as a text file and would like to use this to train a simple regression model in Azure Machine Learning.
+Then, you would like to use that model against data you have hosted in an Azure Database for PostgreSQL flexible server database.
+  duration: 100 minutes
+  level: 500
+  islab: true
+  primarytopics:
+  - Azure
+  - Azure Database for PostgreSQL
+  - Azure Machine Learning
 ---

 # Perform Inference using Azure Machine Learning